aurelitec/ramview/README.md

 # RAM View
-A simple DOS memory viewer, with a simple text-based user interface.
-Written in Borland C++ in 1997.
+RAM View is a simple memory viewer with a text-based interface.
+It was originally written in 1997 using Borland C++ 3.1 and was designed to run on DOS systems.

+RAM View was recently recompiled for educational and nostalgic reasons.
+With the DOSBox emulator, it can now be run on modern computers.

+While the original software lacks search and navigation functionality, it serves as a reminder of the early days of computing and the challenges that developers faced in working with limited resources.

 ![Screenshot of RAM View running on PCjs](assets/readme/ramview-pcjs-screenshot.png)